UPPMAX/HPC-python/docs/day4/parallel.rst

 .. warning::

-   Instructions are updated mainly for Tetralith
+   Instructions are updated mainly for the NAISS cluster Tetralith

 - Demo